EvgrafovBTW/EvgrafovBTW/README.md

 ### Hi there 👋
-I'm junior developer from Russia.
+I'm a middle developer from Russia.

 📫 **How to reach me**
  - mail: bleedthemwhite@yandex.ru